Yellow fever update

 For advice about your risk of yellow fever, certificate issues and to find out if yellow fever vaccine is suitable for you, we recommend you arrange an appointment with a designated Yellow Fever Vaccination Centre (YFVC).

-In England, Wales and Northern Ireland, you can find your nearest YFVC using our online YFVC Search Locator.
-In Scotland, YFVCs can be located here.
+In the UK, you can find your nearest YFVC using our online YFVC Search Locator.
+In Scotland, YFVCs can also be located here.

 Advice for health professionals